 Heatstroke is not just a slight problem; it can be extremely harmful and even fatal if not treated immediately once it reaches a severe stage.
 The good news is that the staff at our Daycare in Arlington, TX can help parents teach their children to recognize when they are getting too warm and take the right steps to cool off and enjoy the rest of the day.

 The earliest signs of heatstroke, sometimes known as heat exhaustion, include symptoms such as:

 - Dizziness and headaches

-To help you child avoid heat exhaustion or the more serious heat stroke teach them to:
+To help your child avoid heat exhaustion or the more serious heat stroke teach them to:

-- Wear a hat to help keep direct sun of the head, also wear lighter colored, loose fitting clothing to allow perspiration to evaporate and cool the body.
+- Wear a hat to help keep the direct sun off the head, also wear lighter colored, loose-fitting clothing to allow perspiration to evaporate and cool the body.

 - Limit any intensive activity or competitive events in the hottest parts of the day or when humidity levels are high.

 - Encourage kids to find games that can be played in shady areas of the yard or playground area.

 Last, and most important, parents need to focus on never leaving a child in a car or leaving a vehicle unlocked so that children can get into the hot interior.
 The greatest cause of injury and death due to heatstroke is related to children being left in vehicles, often for as little as five minutes, resulting in a tragedy that could have easily been prevented.